-Lorna Collins is a Peer Support Worker with Oxford Health NHS eating disorder service, and she is Patient Representative at the Royal College of Psychiatrists Faculty of Eating Disorders, and the Quality Network for Eating Disorders.
-She is an active researcher in the field of Arts in Health, beginning from her PhD as a triple scholar at Jesus College, Cambridge University.
+Lorna Collins is a Research Fellow in the Department of Behavioural Science and Health, at University College London.
+She researches the efficacy of online art workshops in the focus group of women and domestic abuse.
+Her active research in arts and health began from her PhD, where she was a triple scholar at Jesus College, Cambridge University.
 During her PhD, Lorna explored how and why art helps us to make sense of ourselves, and the world.
 She spoke about her story and research in a TEDx Talk (‘How Creativity Revived Me’).
-Lorna is a member of the steering group of the MARCH Network and the Arts Health Early Career Research Network.
-Lorna’s work with the NHS and the Royal College of Psychiatrists aims to improve and open access to care for people who have eating disorders.
-An author, she writes articles in a number of newspapers and journals, campaigning to change stigma and discrimination against mental illness.
+Lorna is now a member of the steering group of the MARCH Network and the Arts Health Early Career Research Network.
+Previously, Lorna worked as a Peer Support Worker with Oxford Health NHS eating disorder service.
+She is also the Patient Representative at the Royal College of Psychiatrists Faculty of Eating Disorders, and the Quality Network for Eating Disorders.
+An author, she writes articles in a number of newspapers and journals about mental health, arts in health and the NHS.

 Lorna Collins writes her debut elf blog on a recent mixed-methods systematic review, which asks: How do people with eating disorders experience the stigma associated with their condition?[read the full story...]